kaltura/developer-platform-docs/documentation/player-portal/web/getting-started-web.md

 ---
 layout: page
-title: Getting Started with the Kaltura Web Player
+title: Getting Started with the Web Player
 weight: 110
 ---